kubernetes-sigs/cluster-api-provider-vsphere/docs/development.md

 After publishing your test image and generating the manifests, you can use `clusterctl`, as per the getting-started instructions.

+#### Using custom cluster-templates

+In order to generate a custom `custom-template.yaml`, run `make dev-flavors`.
+This command will generate a `cluster-template.yaml` at and the logs will mention the path where this file is generated.
+On mac it will look something like this - `/Users/<user>/.cluster-api/overrides/infrastructure-vsphere/v0.x.0/cluster-template.yaml`.
+To create this custom cluster, use `clusterctl generate cluster --from="<cluster_template_path>" <cluster_name>`

 ## Testing e2e

 See the [e2e docs](../test/e2e/README.md)